qbit86/arborescence/docs/adr/0000-use-markdown-architectural-decision-records.md

 ## Decision Outcome

-Chosen option: "MADR 2.1.2", because
+Chosen option: “MADR 2.1.2”, because

 * Implicit assumptions should be made explicit.
   Design documentation is important to enable people understanding the decisions later on.